ems-project/elasticms-admin/doc/Parameters.md

 This variable is not used by Doctrine but by the dump script with postgres in the docker image of elasticms.
  - Default value: not defined
  - Example: `DB_SCEMA='schema_demo_adm'`

+### DB_CONNECTION_TIMEOUT

+Usefull when connecting to a string of multiple hosts.
+To reduce timeout when checking a second host if the first host fails.
+The minimum value is 2 https://pracucci.com/php-pdo-pgsql-connection-timeout.html
+ - Default value `30`
+ - Example: `DB_CONNECTION_TIMEOUT=30`

 ## Redis
 Should be defined only if Redis is defined as session manager.